libhal-google/libhal.github.io/mkdocs/user_guide/fundamentals.md

 this, they play a crucial role in the library due to their specific functionality and support for certain hardware components.

+Note that this isn't a distinct type outside of the list of Driver types mentioned above.
+Concrete drivers can be a peripheral, device and soft driver.
+They simply do not implement an interface.

 ### Multi-Interface Support

 Many Concrete Drivers can actually support multiple interfaces at once.
 For